-For casual events, such as an nightly dinner or a weekend breakfast, a basic table setting is needed.
-Include a placemat, cutlery (fork, knife, and spoon), a dinner plate, a water glass, and a napkin.
+For casual events, such as a nightly dinner or a weekend breakfast, a basic table setting is needed.
+Include a place mat, cutlery (fork, knife, and spoon), a dinner plate, a water glass, and a napkin.

 Place the water glass slightly above the plate, in between the plate and the utensils, on the 1 p.m. position on a clock face.

 In a casual dinner table, there is just a dinner plate and a placemat (usually square).
 Additionally, you only set the glassware, tableware, and flatware that you’re going to be using.
 If there is no salad course, all you need to set is a dinner fork.
 If you’re only serving white wine, a red wine glass is not needed.